Online License Renewal

 DO - Review the Board's rules or your respective affidavit on your CE requirements;

-DO - Claim only the credit hours taken during the 36 months prior to your birthday of 2022;
+DO - Claim only the credit hours taken during the 36 months prior to your expiration month of your current renewal year;

 DO - Enter the number of hours completed for each category on your affidavit.
 Please note: MOST categories have minimums, FEW, IF ANY, have maximums;

 DO - Pay special attention to the self-study section of your affidavit and enter the number of self-study hours completed even if the number is zero (0).
 Self-study is defined in the Board's rules under A.A.C.
-R4-11-1209 (page 22 of the link).
+R4-11-1209 (see page number 23 of the document).

 DON'T - Claim more hours of self-study than allowed on your affidavit, which has already been tailored to the allowable limit;